-John Chamberlain was an influential American sculptor best known for his large-scale, crumpled scrap metal works.
-Chamberlain was born on April 16, 1927 in Rochester, IN and studied sculpture at the famed Black Mountain College.
-From the earliest years of his career, Chamberlain used readily available scrap metal for sculpture: his first major work was the archetypal Shortstop (1958), a pitch-black assemblage of car fenders, inspired in part from the readymades of Surrealism.
-Throughout the 1960s, Chamberlain continued to experiment with this method of fusion and collision, trying different materials such as plexiglass and even foam to create many pieces which remain untitled.
-One of his most-famous and ambitious works, American Tableau (1984), shelved different crushed cars of varying color side by side, creating a veritable towering pageantry of sculpture.
-Chamberlain’s works have been exhibited widely, and his collection of crushed cars is on permanent display at Dia:Beacon in upstate New York.
+John Chamberlain (b.
+1927, Indiana; d.
+2011, New York) is best known for his large-scale, crumpled scrap metal works.
+Chamberlain studied at the Black Mountain College as a sculptor; in his early years, Chamberlain used readily available scrap metal.
+His first major work, Shortstop (1958), was inspired in part by Surrealism, and was made by assembling car fenders together, before being painted black.
+In the 1960s, Chamberlain used multiple industrial materials such as plexiglass and foam to create monumental sculptures that have been described as three dimensional Abstract Expressionist paintings.
+Chamberlain’s works have been exhibited widely, with a collection of crushed cars on permanent display at Dia:Beacon, New York.
 He was awarded twice a Guggenheim Fellowship, and in 1993 was given a Lifetime Achievement Award in Contemporary Sculpture from the International Sculpture Center.
-He died on December 21, 2011 in New York, NY at the age of 84.